-- 2.2.24 Describe

-- a) The basic principles of mammography:

-- Contrast improvement at low kVp

-- Magnification and contact mammography technique

-- Contrast versus radiation absorbed dose

-- Compression techniques.

-- b) Digital mammography:

-- Computed radiography systems

-- Digital radiography systems

-- Scanning systems.

-- c) Stereotactic techniques.

-- 2.2.25 Describe the construction and operational principles of X-ray mammography equipment.

-- 2.2.26 Discuss the impact of kVp, filtration, glandular content and breast thickness on the Mean Glandular Dose.
+- 2.2.24.
+Describe the basic principles of mammography: - Contrast improvement at low kVp - Magnification and contact mammography technique - Contrast versus radiation absorbed dose - Compression techniques. - 2.2.25.
+Describe the construction and operational principles of digital X-ray mammography equipment. - 2.2.26.
+Discuss the impact of kVp, filtration, glandular content and breast thickness on the Mean Glandular Dose. - 2.2.27.
+Describe tomosynthesis and stereotactic imaging processes. - 2.2.28.
+Generally describe the: - Performance characteristics of X-ray mammography equipment

-- 2.2.27 Contrast various digital methods (including detectors) which have been applied to mammography.

-- 2.2.28 Describe the tomosynthesis and stereotactic imaging process.

-- 2.2.29 Generally describe the:

-- Performance characteristics of X-ray mammography equipment

-- Impact of system geometry on spatial resolution

-- · Effect of image processing on image quality

-- Use of CAD and quality assurance in mammography.
+- Impact of system geometry on spatial resolution - Effect of image processing on image quality - Use of CAD and quality assurance in mammography.

-- 2.2.30 Discuss the fundamental physics of ultrasound waves and the interactions that occur as it traverses through tissues and other media including: - Interference, diffraction, resonance - Reflection, refraction - Attenuation absorption, scattering. - 2.2.31 Describe the various types of ultrasound transducers available and select a transducer on the basis of its physical characteristics and suitability for a given application. - 2.2.32 Outline the basic principles of ultrasound imaging and processing and how various technical factors affect image quality. - 2.2.33 Describe how real-time systems work, and be aware of the interplay between temporal resolution, spatial resolution and depth of penetration. - 2.2.34 Describe the basic physical principles underlying the use of the Doppler effect in ultrasound imaging. - 2.2.35 Explain how choice of frequency affects attenuation, spatial resolution, and the maximum flow rate that can be detected. - 2.2.36 Describe the operation of a simple duplex transducer. - 2.2.37 Recognise common ultrasound artefacts and explain how they are formed, including: - Multiple reflections reverberation - Attenuation - Shadowing - Enhancement - Refraction sound speed errors - Beam width - Aliasing in pulsed ultrasound Doppler (duplex and colour Doppler).
+- 2.2.29.
+Discuss the fundamental physics of ultrasound waves and the interactions that occur as it traverses through tissues and other media including:

+- Interference, diffraction, resonance

+- Reflection, refraction

+- Attenuation absorption, scattering.

+- 2.2.30.
+Describe the various types of ultrasound transducers available and select a transducer on the basis of its physical characteristics and suitability for a given application.

+- 2.2.31.
+Outline the basic principles of ultrasound imaging and processing and how various technical factors affect image quality.

+- 2.2.32.
+Describe how real-time systems work, and be aware of the interplay between temporal resolution, spatial resolution and depth of penetration.

+- 2.2.33.
+Describe the basic physical principles underlying the use of the Doppler effect in ultrasound imaging.

+- 2.2.34.
+Explain how choice of frequency affects attenuation, spatial resolution, and the maximum flow rate that can be detected.

+- 2.2.35.
+Describe the operation of a simple duplex transducer.

+- 2.2.36.
+Recognise common ultrasound artefacts and explain how they are formed, including:

+- Multiple reflections reverberation

+- Attenuation

+- Shadowing

+- Enhancement

+- Refraction sound speed errors

+- Beam width

+- Aliasing in pulsed ultrasound Doppler (duplex and colour Doppler).

-- 2.2.38 Discuss the basic parameters which characterise a sound wave, including:
+- 2.2.37.
+Discuss the basic parameters which characterise a sound wave, including:

 - Wave motion and types of waves

 - Wave length, frequency, phase

 - Intensity, pressure, amplitude

 - Decibel notation intensity and amplitude

 - Velocity in liquids and biological media

-- · Acoustic impedance.
+- Acoustic impedance.

-- 2.2.39 Conduct simple calculations relating to frequency, wavelength and relative intensity in decibels.
+- 2.2.38.
+Conduct simple calculations relating to frequency, wavelength and relative intensity in decibels.

-- 2.2.40 Demonstrate working knowledge of the relative magnitudes of sound velocity, acoustic impedance and attenuation in various biological media, and their implications for imaging.
+- 2.2.39.
+Demonstrate working knowledge of the relative magnitudes of sound velocity, acoustic impedance and attenuation in various biological media, and their implications for imaging.

-- 2.2.41 Describe details of the main physical parameters which characterise transducers and their effect on the image, including:
+- 2.2.40.
+Describe details of the main physical parameters which characterise transducers and their effect on the image, including:

 - Beam pattern near and far field

 - Focused transducers types and techniques

 - Broad bandwidth transducers.

-- 2.2.42 Describe the basic principles of B-mode pulse-echo imaging, including parameters such as pulse length, frequency, pulse repetition frequency and time-gain compensation (TGC) affect the image.
+- 2.2.41.
+Describe the basic principles of B-mode pulse-echo imaging, including parameters such as pulse length, frequency, pulse repetition frequency and time-gain compensation (TGC) affect the image.

-- 2.2.43 Perform simple calculations using the Doppler shift equation and understand the concepts underlying spectral analysis colour Doppler and power Doppler.
+- 2.2.42.
+Perform simple calculations using the Doppler shift equation and understand the concepts underlying spectral analysis colour Doppler and power Doppler.

-- 2.2.44 Broadly describe the basic principles of:
+- 2.2.43.
+Broadly describe the basic principles of:

 - Panoramic imaging

 - Harmonic

 - Compounding

 - 3D imaging

 - Elastography

 - US contrast agents.

-- 2.2.45 Demonstrate a general working knowledge of more complex technology involving harmonic imaging, 3D imaging and ultrasound contrast agents.
+- 2.2.44.
+Demonstrate a general working knowledge of more complex technology involving harmonic imaging, 3D imaging and ultrasound contrast agents.